-In 2009 it was brewed the strongest beer in the world at that time – Tactical Nuclear Pinguin (32%).
-Then there began a race – Skorshbrau produces 40% version Schorschbock; BrewDog – beer cold distillation The End of History (55%), which was not only the strongest beer in the world, but also the most expensive: from 500 to 700 pounds.
-Such price explained by the merger of beer art and craftsmanship – bottles were placed in a small stuffed animal, for example, squirrel.
-There was issued 12 of these “artworks” and Edinburgh organization “Lawyers animals” called it perversion.
-Then, the title of strongest beer came back to Schorschbock (57.5%) and, finally, to Brewmeister Snake Venom (67.5%).
-However, BrewDog have something to surprise even without this title: they brewed beer on the ocean bottom, opened branded pubs in Scotland, and then in London, treated guests of bar in Edinburgh with Ghost Deer beer poured through the head a stuffed deer.
+In 2009, the strongest beer in the world at that time, Tactical Nuclear Pinguin (32%), was produced.
+Then there started a racing: Skorshbrau produces 40% version Schorschbock; BrewDog, beer of cold distillation The End of History (55%), which was not only the strongest beer in the world, but also the most expensive, – from 500 to 700 pounds.
+Such price is explained by the merger of beer art and craftsmanship, as the bottles were placed in a small stuffed animal, for example, a squirrel.
+There were issued 12 of these “artworks” and Edinburgh organization “Lawyers animals” called it perversion.
+Then, the title of the strongest beer came back to Schorschbock (57.5%) and, finally, to Brewmeister Snake Venom (67.5%).
+However, BrewDog has something to surprise even without this title: they brewed beer on the ocean bottom, opened branded pubs in Scotland, and then in London, treated guests of bar in Edinburgh with Ghost Deer beer poured through the head a stuffed deer.
 Provocative marketing combined with the quality and originality of beer persistently promotes the company.
-BrewDog – the fastest growing company in Scotland.
+BrewDog is the fastest growing company in Scotland.
 The old brewery premises became too small and retrained in the experimental workshop and the basic production “moved” to a new building, equipped with the most modern equipment in 2012.